VaultaFoundation/docs/native/03_smart-contracts/04_state-data.md

 ## Multi-Index Table

-The multi-index table is the most common way to store data on the EOS blockchain.
+The multi-index table is the most common way to store data on the Vaulta blockchain.
 It is a persistent key-value store that can be indexed in multiple ways, but always has a primary key.
 Going back to the NoSQL database analogy, you can think of the multi-index table as a collection of documents, and each index as a different way to query or fetch data from the collection.